hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

   14.  port scanning / network recon
   15. Active Directory enumeration

+Did you know you could do all of the above?
 In case I missed any other interesting ones, the comment section is yours.

 <A href=https://twitter.com/hexatomium>Follow</A> @hexatomium